MMC-Scholars/VRBase/Source/VRBase/Doc/EHandle.md

 # `EHandle` Utility

-An `EHandle` is a safe pointer to an IBaseEntity.
-What this means is that it provides the same functionality as a normal pointer to an IBaseEntity, in addition to providing a fail-safe check in case the original entity is deleted and the pointer is no longer valid.
+An `EHandle` is a safe pointer to an [`IBaseEntity`](IBaseEntity.md).
+What this means is that it provides the same functionality as a normal pointer to an [`IBaseEntity`](IBaseEntity.md), in addition to providing a fail-safe check in case the original entity is deleted and the pointer is no longer valid.

 ## Constructors
 ```cpp